ahmedmaaloul/td3_DT_part_A/README.md

-The script `test.py` is the final script where I calculate the average of predictions and where I have utilized ngrok.
+The script `test.py` is the final script where we calculate the average of predictions and where we have utilized ngrok.

 The scripts that start with `work_<FIRSTNAME>` are the scripts where we have trained our models (KNN, GMM, SVM).